ktorio/ktor-documentation/topics/serialization.md

 The [ContentNegotiation](https://api.ktor.io/ktor-server/ktor-server-core/ktor-server-core/io.ktor.features/-content-negotiation/index.html) plugin serves two primary purposes:
 * Negotiating media types between the client and server.
 For this, it uses the `Accept` and `Content-Type` headers.
 * Serializing/deserializing the content in the specific format.
-Ktor supports two formats out-of-the-box: JSON and XML.
+Ktor supports the following formats out-of-the-box: JSON, XML, and CBOR.

 ## Add dependencies {id="add_dependencies"}